6 causes of panic attacks — and expert tools for how to cope

 If you suffer from panic attacks, read our expert advice to help you figure out why, and see what you can do to get them under control

-- Underlying anxiety and a history of trauma may contribute to panic attacks
+- Underlying anxiety and a history of trauma may be one of the reasons for panic attacks

 - Cognitive Behavioural Therapy (CBT) can be used to treat panic disorder – it can also provide tools that help you manage a panic attack